 - It’s important for your safety, and the safety of others around you, to ride free of any distractions.
 Most of us know better than to text and drive, and the same goes for texting and scooting.
 And yes, that applies to things like changing your Spotify tune, taking videos, reading emails, etc. If you’re holding an electronic device in your hand while operating an e-scooter, you’re riding illegally.
 So be sure to keep both eyes ahead, and both hands on the handles!

 Injured in an e-scooter accident or as a result of a negligent rider?
 Have questions?
-Contact us today to speak with a member of our legal team.
+Contact us to speak with a member of our legal team today.
 At Litco Law, consults are always free and if you decide to file a claim, you don’t pay us anything until you get paid from your settlement!